satg01/Customer-Churn-Analysis/README.md

 📌 **Visualization:** Utilized SQL for data visualization to create charts and graphs, presenting churn insights to stakeholders.

 📌 **Actionable Recommendations:** Generated actionable recommendations to reduce churn, improve customer experience, and optimize retention strategies.

-## Technologies Used

-📌 **SQL:** Utilized SQL queries to perform data analysis, transformations, and insights extraction from the customer churn data.

 ## Project Steps